yangtaotai/stanford_cs224n/README.md

 # stanford_cs224n
-personal repo for cs224n assignments
+This repo is intended for personal study for stanford online class -- cs224n.
+It will include assignments/solutions from my study.